surajbhoji1208/react/ReadMe.txt

                 -then componentDidMount get called
                 -form multiple child react optimize render and commit phase it batch the render phase and then it batch thee commit phase
                 -thats why react call componentDidMount after all child get rendered

+                Mounting Phase=>
+                    constructor called
+                    component render
+                    Update dom with dommy data
+                    componentDidMount get called
+                Updating Phase=>
+                    when we do set state updating phase start set state update the state variable
+                    react trigger render once again
+                    react update dom
+                    then componentDidUpdate called=at the end
+                Unmounting phase=>
+                    there is function called componentWillUnmount()
+                    this is called when component destroyed

+why we cant make async in useEffect()?